 Help plan the coming year by attending LWVUV’s annual program planning meeting scheduled for Tuesday, Jan.
-19, 2021 at 6PM via Zoom.
-An invitation will be emailed to you on Jan.
-12, 2021, and again on Jan.
-15th and Jan.
-18th.
+25, 2022 at 2PM via Zoom.
+An invitation will be emailed to members prior to Jan.
+25.

 To be informed about Program Planning, read this is an article from the state League’s latest Voter newsletter:

 League ‘Program’—proposing a study and developing a position to support advocacy—is on the LWVOR’s winter schedule.
 For the next few months LWVOR members will consider if changes to current positions are needed and, if appropriate, recommend a potential topic for statewide study.
 Keep in mind that the state League ‘program’ focuses on study and advocacy, the first step to shaping policy.
 Studies are used to develop a League position on a statewide issue, which is the basis for advocacy for or against the issue.
 [Note this review of state positions overlaps with local review of local positions.
 State study proposals are due to LWVOR February 1; local units have their own local study proposal deadlines].

 To conduct a study, a small group of members statewide may spend 12—18 months researching and studying a statewide concern to write a report on the issue.
 Local units across the state will discuss the report findings to reach consensus on the issue’s policy implications, and then a committee drafts a position for member agreement.

 If you’re interested in organizing and leading a study, form a committee (we recommend 5 people) to develop a proposal, organize a work plan, and conduct the study if it’s approved.
 Submit a written proposal (topic, scope, goals, committee chair/members, rationale, resources, timeline) for LWVOR approval, due February 1.